Title

 Case Summary (G.R.
 No. 152950)

-Sections 4 and 5 of Rule 126 of the Rules of Court require that a search warrant shall not issue except upon probable cause, determined personally by the judge after examination under oath of the complainant and the witnesses he may produce, and that the judge must personally examine them “in the form of searching questions and answers, in writing and under oath” and attach the sworn statements and affidavits to the record.
-Probable cause is defined as facts and circumstances that would lead a reasonably prudent person to believe an offense has been committed and that the objects sought are in the place to be searched.
-The judge’s inquiry must be probing and exhaustive, not merely routinary, general, peripheral, perfunctory or pro-forma; however, there is no fixed formula as to the specific type of evidence required to establish probable cause and the standard is one of probability, not absolute certainty.
+The Court reviewed Rule 126, Sections 4 and 5, and reiterated that a search warrant shall not issue except upon probable cause to be determined personally by the judge after examination under oath of the complainant and the witnesses, and that the examination must be in the form of searching questions and answers, in writing, and under oath.
+The Court defined probable cause as facts and circumstances that would lead a reasonably discreet and prudent person to believe that an offense has been committed and that the objects sought are in the place to be searched.
+The Court restated the tripartite requirement for the judge’s determination: personal examination, under oath, and reduced in writing in the form of searching questions and answers.
+The Court observed that what constitutes searching questions is largely within the judge’s discretion and emphasized that the examination must be probing and exhaustive rather than perfunctory.
+The Court held that the standard for probable cause is not the exacting standard of proof required at trial but the standard of probability applicable to a prudent person.

 ...continue reading